-Once a review form is completed, the 'submit review' button will become available at the bottom right corner of the form.
-Please note that the submitted review form cannot be altered and will be read by the selection panel members only.
+Once the review form is completed, the 'submit review' button will become available at the bottom right corner of the form.
+Please note that the submitted review form cannot be altered - if you wish to amend your review, please get in touch with your Academy contact for support.